rei/rei-cedar-docs/docs/components/accordion/README.md

     ...
 ```

 `cdr-accordion-item` can also be controlled individually.
+If `show-all` is `false` at the `cdr-accordion` level, set `show` to `true` to display an individual accordion item in an open state.
+Note that `cdr-accordion` settings will take precedence over `cdr-accordion-item` settings.

 ```vue
 <template>